ai-forth/ideal-forth/README.md

 ![gnu](/images/gnu-forth.png) ![swap](/images/swap-dragon.png)

-### Why?

-* When completing both the ideal algorithm in C# _and_ taking the time to understand M6809-multicomputer, it seems wise to have a look at this language and see if it can help solve bottlenecks with aiventure-david, now _joi_.
-Can't say it here, but see its evolution called [five](https://github.com/cartheur/ideal-five).
-* Forth's syntax and mechanations are the underpinning of [Bitcoin](https://www.youtube.com/watch?v=i7Vz6r6p1o4).

 ### This distribution

 The goal here is to establish a new paradigm for forth by echoing several goals: